DTC Marketing: The Complete Strategy Guide for Direct-to-Consumer Brands

 Word-of-mouth is the most trusted form of marketing.
 A structured referral program turns your existing customers into a scalable acquisition channel.

 The best DTC referral programs offer a dual incentive — both the referrer and the referred customer receive a benefit.
 This creates a positive loop where every new customer has the potential to bring in another.
+For mechanics and examples, referral program examples from DTC brands covers what high-converting programs actually look like.

 How Do You Build a DTC Customer Acquisition Strategy That Scales?